Hamid6426/Hamid6426/README.md

 <p>As a Full Stack Web Developer, I bring together strong front-end and back-end development skills with a deep understanding of UX Design principles.
 Proficient in Figma, I ensure functional, efficient, and user-centered web applications and deliver a seamless experience across the entire stack.</p>

-<p><span>P.S.</span> I am currently seeking a junior web developer job to learn more and am open to work with other frameworks. </p>

 ## Current Status

-Currently creating mini-projects with the following stack

-- Next.js app router
+Currently working part-time as a full stack web developer with vocsena

-- React
+- MERN
-- Tailwind CSS
+- Figma
-- Typescript
+- Gsap
-- RESTful API / GraphQL

 <br/>

 ## Core Competencies